West Indies lose first Test versus Pakistan by 127 runs - Trinidad and Tobago Newsday

 Left-arm orthodox spinner Jomel Warrican (7/32) came up big for the maroon bowling attack as he led the charge in restricting the hosts to 157, setting the Windies a victory target of 251.

-In reply, West Indies never got a chance to settle as Pakistan’s spin-duo of right-arm, off-spinner Sajid Khan (5/50) and leggy Abrar Ahmed (4/27) made light work of the Caribbean batsmen, dismissing them for a shabby 123 inside 37 overs.
+But in reply, West Indies never got a chance to settle, as Pakistan’s spin-duo of right-arm, off-spinner Sajid Khan (5/50) and leggy Abrar Ahmed (4/27) made light work of the Caribbean batsmen, dismissing them for a shabby 123 inside 37 overs.

 The result handed Pakistan their shortest completed men’s Test match on home soil.